 an event occurring) from the binary price.
 The midpoint between the

 buy/sell prices is a good indicator of the expected probability of

 the binary settling at 100.
-A binary price of 10/14 indicates that
+For example, if a binary buy price is

 There may also be a risk that the binary options provider won't